 The EYFS team plan stimulating literacy teaching.
-We engage all pupils in their learning and cater to individual needs helping SEND pupils with the same vigour as those working at and beyond expected levels of attainment.
+We aim for a rich language environment and engage all pupils in their learning and cater to individual needs helping SEND pupils with the same vigour as those working at, and beyond, expected levels of attainment.
 We ensure that all children access broad and balanced CLL learning by identifying, early on, any need for additional support.
 This maximises the best outcomes for those that might, for example, be at an early stage of learning English or with a SEND that requires specific teaching or resources.
 In this way, all children in the EYFS have the opportunity to access CLL, which helps them develop an understanding of how the spoken and written words can and will help them to reach and explore their potential through fascinations and personal interests – a crucial ‘hook’ into literacy for many children.

 Writing: Opportunities to write letters, words, sentences, lists, labels, poems are across our topics.
 Children learn writing skills in small groups, phonics and access independent writing activities inside and on clipboards in the outside area.
 In the EYFS they can often choose resources they like to write with and books they want to read.

 All our maths teaching begins with concrete objects, play based exploration, questionning ,trial and error, problem solving and games.
 As with Literacy we believe in providing support for those who struggle, encouragement for all and and extension for those who are ready for it.
 Discrete adult led activities allow children to explore and consolidate skills and knowledge through fun, hands on activities,

 WHAT DOES MATHS LOOK LIKE IN EYFS AT OUR SCHOOL?